 You’ve likely heard a story of a secret camera installed in a hotel room, a public bathroom, or an Airbnb.
-These stories are often used to scare or urge caution when traveling.
+These stories of people observing unsuspecting individuals are often used to scare or urge caution when traveling.
 One of the most famous of these types of incidents involved ESPN reporter Erin Andrews, who was unknowingly filmed in a hotel room while nude.
-The individual in that case was convicted of filming the reporter and posting videos of her online.
+The individual, in that case, was convicted of filming the reporter and posting videos of her online.
 That case, among others, has shone a spotlight on video voyeurism.

 What is Video Voyeurism?

 At its most basic, video voyeurism is the act of recording an individual in a private area without their consent.
 A “private area” in this case would be a non-public space or a space where an individual would have a reasonable expectation of privacy, such as a public bathroom or fitting room.